Chartered Certified Accountants

 A recent introduction is the Innovative Finance ISA, for loans arranged via a peer-to-peer (P2P) platform.
 Peer-to-peer lending is a small but rapidly growing alternative source of finance for individuals and businesses.
 The Innovative Finance ISA may also invest in debt securities offered via crowdfunding platforms.

-From 6 April 2016, ISA savers may be able to withdraw and replace money from their cash ISA without it counting towards their annual ISA subscription limit for that year where they hold a 'Flexible ISA'.
+ISA savers may be able to withdraw and replace money from their cash ISA without it counting towards their annual ISA subscription limit for that year where they hold a 'Flexible ISA'.